AvaloniaUI/Avalonia.Xaml.Behaviors/README.md

 **XamlBehaviors** is a port of [Windows UWP](https://github.com/Microsoft/XamlBehaviors) version of XAML Behaviors for [Perspex](https://github.com/Perspex/Perspex) XAML.

 XAML Behaviors is an easy-to-use means of adding common and reusable interactivity to your [Perspex](https://github.com/Perspex/Perspex) applications with minimal code.
-It is available for managed applications.
+Perspex port is available only for managed applications.
 Use of XAML Behaviors is governed by the MIT License.

 <a href='https://www.youtube.com/watch?v=pffBS-yQ_uM' target='_blank'>![](https://i.ytimg.com/vi/pffBS-yQ_uM/hqdefault.jpg)<a/>